 For another easy candy corn recipe try these tasty candy corn cake mix cookies.

-With Halloween coming up, I have a fun Halloween-themed fudge recipe to share.
-(If you are looking for n easy fudge recipe to enjoy all year long, you will love this 3-ingredient peanut butter fudge.)
+With Halloween coming up, I have a fun Halloween fudge recipe to share.
+(If you are looking for an easy fudge recipe to enjoy all year long, you will love this 3-ingredient peanut butter fudge.)

 This section includes ingredient notes and substitution options.
 Get all measurements, ingredients, and instructions in the printable recipe card at the end of this post.